Skip to content

 Indeed, Flåm has particularly been known thanks to the two legs of Norway in a Nutshell journey: a cruise across the Nærøyfjord and a Flåmsbana train ride from Flåm to Myrdal.
 But apart from that, there are quite a few interesting activities to do in Flåm, which means that staying in this village for more than a weekend might be a good idea!

-Nærøyfjord Cruise
+1. Nærøyfjord Cruise

 Nærøyfjord, a UNESCO World Heritage Site, is oftentimes hailed as one of the world’s most impressive natural sites.
 And I can say nothing but silently agree with that claim.
 When I undertook Norway in a Nutshell trip, the fjord cruise from Gudvangen to Flåm was the most memorable, breathtaking part of the journey.

 Regardless of whether you are going to book a cruise separately or try Norway in a Nutshell adventure, you should absolutely experience this activity.
-And if you will get lucky and the weather is sunny and warm, you will definitely fall in love with this place (as I did).
+And if you get lucky and the weather is sunny and warm, you will definitely fall in love with this place (as I did).

 Basically, Nærøyfjord is an arm of a larger Sognefjord, one of the country’s largest and most famous fjords.
 The fjord lies between the imposing mountains and rock formations, which also abound with waterfalls and green valleys.
 Such a picturesque, scenic journey will surely impress you and be carved into your memory forever.

-Flåmsbana
+2. Flåmsbana

 But even when it became customary to have this type of railway, the Norwegians decided to cherish their railway history and achievements.
-The old trains that had carried passengers from Flåm to Myrdal, a highland train station, were refurbished and adapted for visitors and tourists, and thus Flåmsbana was created.
+The old trains that had carried passengers from Flåm to Myrdal, a highland train station, were refurbished and adapted for visitors and tourists, and thus, Flåmsbana was created.

 The reason why so many people get disappointed with this journey is that it doesn’t match their expectations.
-But if you know what to expect truly, then you may reasonably decide whether you should have this trip done.
+But if you know what to expect genuinely, then you may reasonably decide whether you should have this trip done.
 At least, I would give it a try for the first time (as I eventually did).

 The journey lies through the ravines between the mountains, which are covered by greenery and adorned with tall waterfalls.
 The green, beautiful valleys and the authentic Norwegian nature will impress anyone looking at it from the window of this vintage train carriage.